mspnp/aks-baseline/contoso-bicycle/README.md

 Contoso Bicycle is a fictitious company.
 The company is a small and fast-growing startup that provides online web services to its clientele in the west coast, North America.
 The web services were deployed to the cloud from the get-go.
 They have no on-premises data centers or legacy applications.
 Here's the brief cloud profile:

 - Have several workloads running and operating in Azure.
-- Use Azure Active Directory for identity management.
+- Use Microsoft Entra ID for identity management.
 - Knowledgeable about containers and have considered them for application development.
 - Aware of Kubernetes as a well-known container orchestration.
 - Researched AKS as a possibility.